unnisworld/unnisworld.github.io/_posts/2020-01-31-leetcode-find-min-in-rotated-sorted-array.md

 Solution to [Find Minimum in Rotated Sorted Array][leetcode].

-While going through the code, have a look at the diagram in [this link][theoryofprogramming] to get a grasp on who we are picking the right partition during each iteration.
+While going through the code, have a look at the diagram in [this link][theoryofprogramming] to get a grasp on how we are picking the right partition during each iteration.

 {% highlight java %}
 class Solution {